la-ots/pelican/docs/components/share-and-social.md

 - Links should open in a new window or tab.
 - This markup doesn’t include the code for sharing.
-- We currently present four sharing methods:
-  1. Facebook
-  1. LinkedIn
-  1. Twitter
-  1. Copying a Link for pasting elsewhere

 ## Usage